Step 13.1A: Stationary Rocker

 Move your mouse-pointer to the Part-Outline of the Rocker.

-You will see that the Force-Vectors that ACT ON the Rocker are Red
+The Force-Vectors that ACT ON the Rocker are now Red.

 Vertical Forces (N) acting on the Rocker - Upwards is +ve